pydata/xarray/doc/contributing.rst

 addressing.
 If there is, try to work with the author by submitting reviews of their code or commenting on the PR rather than opening a new PR.
 However, if the existing PR is an outline, unlikely to work, or stalled, and the original author is unresponsive, feel free to open a new PR referencing the old one.

+Once you've found an interesting issue, you can return here to get your development environment setup.

 .. _contributing.bug_reports: